august 9, 2003

 chocolate bunny knows you better

-sound mix and the last bits of voice recording with tim + rob carries on. rob is just about done with all his lines tho i think i have recorded and re-recorded all of mine several times over by now. the deadline for the three little films - now affectionately and pointlessly referred to as the trilogy - comes nearer and tho all the sound work is going pretty smooth i am paranoid that it all may balloon into an 80+ hour sound nightmare marathon like 'rejected' and we will end up camping out in the studio to get it all done in time. june 24 is the current target for completion and just typing that now makes me want to ring up tim and go back to work on it some more. but the films are behaving very well and i think are going to be quite good. at least the material is not a horrible mess at this stage like 'rejected' was and all the bits are plunking in real easy. the first two films are three minutes each and the third is around two. rob and i went to one of those outback restaurants a couple weeks ago to eat something fried and for years now whenever i've gone in there i admire their big two foot tall decorative dirty brown stuffed kiwi, as i've long decided i want this looming over my bed. there have been many schemes of making off with it, however his feet are bolted down so i would need a team involved to distract the waitstaff whilst i applied proper tools. this time tho the waitress was friendly and gave me a special secret phone number where i can call and order up my very own giant stuffed kiwi. so that is rocking. i want that shipped pronto, tho i haven't had the time to phone them.. today amy asked if i had ordered my fiji yet :)
+sound mix and the last bits of voice recording with tim + rob carry on. rob is just about done with all his lines though i think i have recorded and re-recorded all of mine several times over by now. the deadline for the three little films - now affectionately and pointlessly referred to as a trilogy - comes nearer and though all the sound work is going pretty smooth i am paranoid that it all may balloon into an 80+ hour sound nightmare marathon like "rejected" was and we'll end up camping in the studio to get it done in time. june 24 is the current target for completion and just typing that now makes me want to ring up tim and go back to work on it some more. but the films are behaving very well and i think are going to be quite good. at least the material is not a horrible mess at this stage like "rejected" was, and all the bits are dropping in real easy. the first two cartoons are three minutes each and the third is around two. rob and i went to one of those outback restaurants a couple weeks ago to eat something fried and for years now whenever i've gone in there i admire their big two foot tall decorative stuffed kiwi, and i've long ago decided i want this looming over my bed. there have been many schemes of making off with it, however his feet are bolted down so i would need a team involved to distract the waitstaff while i applied the proper tools. this time though the waitress was friendly and gave me a special secret phone number where i can call and order up my very own giant stuffed kiwi. today amy asked if i had ordered my fiji yet

 on the coca cola box today is a picture of multicultural people really, really enjoying the metaphorical rollercoaster that is a can of soda